stoat-dev/stoat-action/docs/docs/why-stoat.md

       The information is no longer relevant.
 ```

-This example is modified from a real use case at [Airbyte](https://github.com/airbytehq/airbyte/blob/v0.40.25/.github/workflows/report-connectors-dependency.yml).
+This example is adapted from a real use case at [Airbyte](https://github.com/airbytehq/airbyte/blob/v0.40.25/.github/workflows/report-connectors-dependency.yml).
 You can see that this is overly complicated, not to mention that they only work for one GitHub job.
-Things will be even worse if there is a need to aggregate information from multiple jobs.
+Things will be even worse if information from multiple jobs needs to be aggregated.

-In contrast, here is the equivalent Stoat config, action, and template:
+In contrast, here are the equivalent Stoat config, action, and template files:

 ```yaml title=".stoat/config.yaml"
 ---